 You can eat pizza all over Italy, but nowhere is it quite as good as in its home town of Naples.

-If you can escape the hordes, this region is one of Italy’s most beguiling, with stunning scenery and plenty of activities.
+If you can escape the hordes, the region in the north of Italy with most of the famous lakes is one of the most beguiling, with stunning scenery and plenty of activities.

 This mountainous Tuscan island offers great beaches and fantastic hiking.